-I spotted this stunning species quite a few years ago in the garden at Pan Global Plants, but it took several years before I hunted down the seed to Ventnor Botanic Gardens on the Isle of Wight.
-The remarkable foliage is covered in a thick coating of golden felt, which makes the strongest impression on the margins of the new and slightly corrugated foliage.
+The remarkable foliage of this stunning species is covered in a thick coating of golden felt, which makes the strongest impression on the margins of the new and slightly corrugated foliage.
 Growing this plant hard, in full sun on very free-draining soil will encourage the foliage to really colour up and will also keep the plant compact.
 The flowers are a forgettable brown yellow.

 Height 1.2m.
 Origin Turkey.
 Conditions Best in poor, stony soil; full sun.
 Hardiness RHS H4, USDA 4a-10b.
 Season Year round.

 From a huge nest of fresh-green leaves, strong flower spikes, are produced, each bearing a rather fat torch lily flower that is almost as wide as it is long.
 The flowers start orange-red and age to yellow and are produced well into October creating a magnificent floral full stop to summer.
 It was used very effectively at Great Dixter when combined with Cortaderia selloana ‘Pumila’, but would work well with grasses or larger, new-world salvias.
 Position carefully as plants reach nearly a metre wide and resent disturbance.
 Plant in good soil and tidy the old leaves in spring.